heptarch/heptarch.github.io/lab/bell.md

 for coordinating different strands of research to ensure that, like an orchestra conductor, the different voices harmonize (*management*).
-Ideally, this individual---we'll use the non-hierarchical term "convener"---is good with people, has a big picture sense of the problem domain so the research folks don't have to (*separation*), and
+Ideally, this individual---we'll use the non-hierarchical term "convener"---is good with people, has a global sense of the domain so the research folks don't have to (*separation*), and finally, knows how to work the channel between the abstrusities of research and the practical of real-world use cases (*coupling*).